9 Animals With Pouches

 by shellac is licensed under CC BY 2.0

 Male seahorses are unique among animals with pouches.
-While not belonging to the marsupial family, they possess a specialized brood pouch.
+While they do not belong to the marsupial family, they possess a specialized brood pouch.

 In a fascinating reversal of roles, the male seahorse incubates the eggs and gives birth to the offspring.